Frequently Asked Questions

-NorCal Paddling Club’s online forum is a great place to get info on the various races and start discussions at norcalpaddler.org.
-One of these excellent shorter races is the Great Russian River Race on May 4th.
+- There are many other shorter races in California.
+One of these excellent shorter races is the Great Russian River Race on May 3rd, 2014.
 The cost of this race is $50 for early entry, $70 for later entry.
 The race is 15 miles long.

 - First and foremost, the Cal 100 is a fundraising event that supports the non profit organization Rivers for Change and allows RFC to continue it’s programing in public outreach and source to sea literacy.

 The Cal 100 passes through four separate counties, multiple city jurisdictions , all requiring separate permits (with fees) at each place it touches ground- the start, finish, and three checkpoints, for a total of 5 locations.
 Each of these locations requires infrastructure, volunteer and paid staff, support, communication, transportation etc. Race fees also cover insurance costs.

 The race is continuous and travels into the night.
 Our priority is everyone’s safety and enjoyment.
 Dozens of volunteers will be up around the clock to make sure everyone has a successful race.
 Even though our Cal 100 team is largely volunteer, it is a full time job to develop a race like this and there is a cost to supporting volunteers and racers.